Dale Last

 Dale Raymond Last (born 25 February 1964) is an Australian politician.
 He has been the Liberal National member for Burdekin in the Queensland Legislative Assembly since 2015.
+He has been the Queensland Minister for Natural Resources and Mines, Manufacturing, and for Regional and Rural Development since 1 November 2024.

 Before his election to state parliament, he was a councillor (even serving as Deputy Mayor) for the City of Townsville, and prior to that a police officer.

 Dale has a Bachelor of Arts from Central Queensland University, and was the recipient of the National Police Medal in 1998.